zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/ToolBarItem.md

     ?>

 ### toggle
 Specifies the toggle event handler of the button.
-Applicable only for commands of type Button and togglable true.
+Applicable only for commands of type button and togglable: true.

 #### Returns
 `\Kendo\UI\ToolBarItem`